UCSD-ECEMAE-148/Markdown-Instructions/50-Virtual Machine with DonkeyCar AI Simulator/Donkeysim on an ARM Chip Mac.md

 Within the ```myconfig.py``` file, change the:

-* car_name - note, you can only choose between 'donkey', 'cybertruck', 'sports_car', 'jeep', 'f1_car', or 'monster_truck' by default the sports car is used
+* body style - note, you can choose between 'donkey', 'cybertruck', or 'car01', or 'bare'.
+By default car01 which is a sports car is selected.
 * racer_name
 * your country location (under "country")
 * a fun fact (under "bio")